tim-koko/website/content/en/blog/2024-neuer-brandname.md

 lead: "When we founded our company, we had no idea how important it would be to find a brand we could truly identify with - and all the challenges that would come with it."
 ---

-When we suddenly had to change our company name (find out why here: tim&koko new name), we faced a challenge that wasn’t easy to solve.
+When we suddenly had to change our company name (find out why here: [tim&koko new name](https://tim-koko.ch/en/blog/tim-koko/), we faced a challenge that wasn’t easy to solve.

 One of the biggest hurdles was coming up with a catchy brand name that was both unique and unused by any other company worldwide.
 After what happened with our first name, we were extra cautious, and the search for a new name definitely cost us some sleepless nights.